opentok/OpenTok-Ruby-SDK/sample/Broadcast/README.md

     body broadcast.to_json
   end
 ```

 The settings revert backs to the settings when you start the app.

-In the host page, you also have a button called `Toggle Layout`, which toggles between `verticalPresentation` and
+The host page includes a `Toggle Layout` button, which toggles between
-`horizontalPresentation`.
+`verticalPresentation` and `horizontalPresentation`.

 The route for `Toggle Layout` has the following code:

 ```ruby